dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Scope-Guard/Systematic-Error-Handling-in-C++/index.md

 ## stackoverflow [Does ScopeGuard use really lead to better code?](https://stackoverflow.com/questions/48647/does-scopeguard-use-really-lead-to-better-code)

+I came across [this article](http://www.ddj.com/cpp/184403758) written by Andrei Alexandrescu and Petru Marginean many years ago, which presents and discusses a utility class called `ScopeGuard` for writing **exception-safe code**.
+I'd like to know if coding with these objects truly leads to better code or if it obfuscates(使模糊) **error handling**, in that perhaps the guard's callback would be better presented in a catch block?
+Does anyone have any experience using these in actual production code?

 [A](https://stackoverflow.com/a/48663)

 It definitely improves your code.
-Your tentatively formulated claim, that it's obscure and that code would merit from a `catch` block is simply not true in C++ because RAII is an established idiom.
-Resource handling in C++ *is* done by resource acquisition and garbage collection is done by implicit destructor calls.
+Your tentatively formulated claim, that it's obscure(隐晦的) and that code would merit(值得) from a `catch` block is simply not true in C++ because **RAII** is an established idiom.
+Resource handling in C++ *is* done by resource acquisition and **garbage collection** is done by implicit destructor calls.

-On the other hand, explicit `catch` blocks would bloat the code and introduce subtle errors because the code flow gets much more complex and resource handling has to be done explicitly.
+On the other hand, explicit `catch` blocks would bloat(膨胀) the code and introduce subtle errors because the code flow gets much more complex and resource handling has to be done explicitly.

 RAII (including `ScopeGuard`s) isn't an obscure technique in C++ but firmly established best-practice.